jieunkang-101/beep-boop/README.md

 # Beep Boop

-#### A web application that returns a range of numbers with some exceptions, 24 January 2020
+#### A web application that returns a range of numbers with some exceptions based on the user inputted number, 24 January 2020

 #### By **Jieun Kang**